ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 environment?
 Look Python even has [CSV support](https://docs.python.org/3/library/csv.html) built into its standard library!
-Well, dear reader, the problem of spotty standard library support is less of a technical limitation, and more of deliberate choice to avoid implementation specific behavior.
+Well, dear reader, the problem of spotty standard library support is less of a technical limitation, and more of a deliberate choice to avoid implementation specific behavior.

 See, I knew that this Mellifera reference interpreter would probably not scale,